-Burning out?
-Put these 11 natural stress reduction tips into practice to help you avoid the harmful effects of burnout and pay you back with big health and well-being dividends.
-Chronic burnout stress causes a whole host of health problems including adrenal exhaustion, immune problems, mental disorders and heart disease.
-It compromises your sense of well-being and derails you from doing what is important in your life.
+Burning out from stress?
+Put these 11 natural stress reduction tips into practice to help you avoid the harmful effects of burnout.
+Chronic distress causes a whole host of health problems including adrenal exhaustion, immune problems, mental disorders and heart disease.
+It doesn't feel good, compromises your sense of well-being, and derails you from doing what is important in your life.
 It can happen in a remarkably short amount of time if your distress is severe enough and you are already in a compromised state of health.

 Burnout stress can be experienced by anyone feeling intensely overwhelmed, overworked, unsupported, unappreciated, stressed out, and/or in pain emotionally or physically much of the time over a period of time.
 They do not feel a sense of control over their lives or situations they care about.
 Oftentimes, they have adapted ways of dealing with their distress that are more harmful than helpful in the long run.
 Tactics such as substance abuse, overeating, skimping on sleep and exercise, routine outbursts and isolation may temporarily ameliorate your feelings.
 As a habit, they compromise your well-being and relationships without improving your situation in the least.

-1- Guard your health.
-This mindset is priority one.
-Without your health, all the things you find so important to do cannot get done.
+Make this mindset priority number one.
+Without good mental and physical health, all the things you find so important to do cannot get done.
 The busier you are, the more stressful your situations, the more important it is to nurture and protect yourself in body, mind and spirit.
 Commit to taking care of yourself first.
 Then taking care of everyone and everything else will be easier and less stressful.

 Have you ever noticed how you often you get sick right after a major stressful event?
 Or you seem to age right before your eyes?
 Trying to cope for weeks or months at burnout stress levels costs your body a lot of nutrients and energy.
 All systems not needed for immediate survival, including your immune system and cell repair are put on hold.